KrzysztofSobol/KrzysztofSobol/README.md

 ## Hello there 👋

 I'm known as Kex, am a 19 years old coding enjoyer.
-I love coding everything but GUIs

 ✨ _c++_ ✨ is my favorite language, closely followed by Java.